palewire/django-calaccess-technical-documentation/docs/apps/calaccess_raw/managementcommands.rst

     $ python manage.py downloadcalaccessrawdata

-You will then see a prompt notifying you about the release date and size of the currently available version of the CAL-ACCESS database and how long ago your last download completed.
+You will then see a prompt with the release date and size of the latest zip of raw CAL-ACCESS data files available to download from the California Secretary of State's website.

-If your previous download did not complete, and the same version of CAL-ACCESS is still available, you will be prompted to resume you previous download.
+If your previous download did not complete, and the same version of CAL-ACCESS is still available to download, you will be prompted to resume your previous download.

 You can skip the download's confirmation prompt using Django's standard ``--noinput`` option.

 .. code-block:: sh

-    $ python manage.py updatecalaccessrawdata --noinput
+    $ python manage.py downloadcalaccessrawdata --noinput

 Options
 ```````